The Maafa Commemoration

 The MAAFA Commemoration offers an opportunity for the whole community to pause and reflect on this great transgression against humanity and to personally, as a community, agree to distance ourselves institutionally in word and deed from that transgression, its legacy and the evolved practice of racism in our civic, social, spiritual and personal lives.

-This year, drummers and musicians will lead a procession from Congo Square through historic Tremé, with a brief stop at St. Augustine Catholic Church, the site of the Tomb of the Unknown Slave.
-From there, the procession continues through the French Quarter, with pauses at Café Maspero and the Royal Orleans Hotel, where slave auctions regularly took place.
+Drummers, dancers and musicians lead a procession from Congo Square through historic Tremé, with a brief stop at St. Augustine Catholic Church, the site of the Tomb of the Unknown Slave.
+From there, the procession continues through the French Quarter, with pauses at sites where slave auctions regularly took place.

-Then in Woldenburg Park amid high spirits, drumming, dancing, singing and praying, ancestors will be honored by name-not just those affected by the Transatlantic Slave Trade, but also individuals who were victims of such events as Hurricanes Katrina and Rita, the levee breaches and senseless violence.
+Then, at the Mississippi River, amid high spirits, drumming, dancing, singing and praying, ancestors will be honored by name--not just those affected by the Transatlantic Slave Trade, but also individuals who were victims of tragic events and senseless violence.